Whales in Alaska.

 Prince William Sound: approximately 250 animals in 15 pods.

-Southeast Alaska: Approximately 160 animals.
+Southeast Alaska, Inside Passage: Approximately 160 animals.

 Kodiak to the Shumagin Islands: approximately 100 animals.